Alternative Choices for You

 Without a VPN, my local service would be good enough to watch US shows over the internet.
 The only problem is that video servers don't allow access to their content from overseas.
 The IronSocket US East Coast and Canadian servers dragged down the transfer speeds to the point where HD video playback would stutter and pause for buffering.
 However, these speeds are good enough to watch SD streaming video.

 The IronSocket London server had very variable performance, exceeding and undercutting the speeds on the underlying connection from test to test.
 The average speed of the UK VPN tests was lower than the lowest speed encountered in the five test connections to London without the VPN turned on.

 I reconnected to the IronSocket East Coast location to continue testing.
 This time, IPLocation reports placed this server in Miami.
 Tests found no IP leaks, DNS leaks, or Web Real-Time Communication (WebRTC) disclosures.
 Tests consistently showed my location as Miami in the US, using a DNS server in the same location (I was actually in the Dominican Republic).
 I performed the tests with ipleak.net to check DNS leaks and the WebRTC bug.
 Strangely, the site reported WebRTC leaks that indicated that I was in the UK.

-The test site doileak.net is particularly keen on WebRTC leaks, but that site couldn't detect my actual location.
+Our VPN leak test found WebRTC leaks, but that it couldn't detect my actual location.
 However, it detected my location as being in the Netherlands.
 If US streaming services picked up that information while I was connected to this VPN server, they would block me from watching videos.
 Despite that, before ending the session I checked at ABC.com, which has very strong VPN detection systems, and it let me watch a video.